Azure/azure-pixel-tracker-java/README.md

 The server code uses Spring Boot to wire together the core libaries and expose them as APIs.
 It is here that advanced custom funcationality can be added.
 Please see [Cortana Pixel Tracker Server Readme](./cortana-pixeltracker-server/README.md) for more information.

+#### Unit Tests
+Unit tests included can be run locally at any time.
+They do not depend on Azure rsesources being deployed.
+In place of classes dependent on Azure resources, mock classes are used.
+This allows the correctness of methods to be tested without adding complications on Azure configurations.

+#### Functional Tests
+Functional tests included can be run locally or pointed towards a deployment when provided with a hostname.
+When testing locally, the tests can be configured to use Azure resources or mock classes.
+When testing a deployment, the deployment should be using Azure configurations to exedcute tasks.

 # Contributing